 The Final village design will include sufficient water supply lines and infrastructure to provide the required fire flows and pressures.
 Fire hydrants will be appropriately located and readily available for fire protection.
-The West Villages Index Map depicts the alternative 2 future fire station locations necessary to serve future development (with a possibility of a 3rd based on future study).
-One fire station is currently under construction included in the Public Safety Complex.
+The West Villages Index Map depicts the alternative 2 future fire station locations necessary to serve future development (with a possibility of a 3rd).

 The City of North Port and Sarasota County currently have an interlocal agreement for County fire services.
+Sarasota County Fire Station #26 is located adjacent to the State College of Florida campus, and accessed from US 41.
+The City also provides services from its Station #82, located at the Old City Hall (North Port Boulevard and Greenwood Avenue), currently Dallas White Park.
 Additionally, services are provided by Station #86.
 Normal protocol for Firefighters/EMTs is to respond to emergencies, regardless of municipal boundaries.
-The City and the County services will be moving to the new Public Safety Complex once it is complete.